What is long COVID?

 You may have a combination of these symptoms, varying in severity, that ease and then flare up.
 You may have a run of good days followed by feeling poorly again.

 Who is most at risk?

-Much more research needs to be done, but early data from King’s College London suggests ongoing COVID may be more likely to affect:
+Long COVID can affect anyone with coronavirus.
+But early data from King’s College London suggests it may be more likely to affect:

 - older people

 - people who have a greater number of different symptoms during the first week of being ill

 The National Institute for Health and Care Excellence (NICE), the Scottish Intercollegiate Guidelines Network (SIGN) and the Royal College of General Practitioners (RCGP) have published joint guidelines about the long-terms effects of coronavirus.
 It’s a ‘living’ guideline.
 This means they will update it when new scientific information becomes available.

 If you think you have long COVID, make an appointment with your GP.
 They will ask you about your medical history and your symptoms.
 They’ll also ask you how your symptoms are affecting your life.

 Your GP may refer you for further tests.
 This is to find out if your symptoms are likely to be because of long COVID, or if it could be a different condition that’s causing them.
 For example, you might have a blood test, chest X-ray or a test that assesses your ability to do certain activities.